Be more. Do more.

 As indicated earlier, and subject to the necessary approvals, 2024 is the scheduled time for the opening of the new primary school and Parish facilities.
 Catholic Schools Parramatta Diocese’s enrolment policy continues to apply to all Catholic schools in Westmead.

 In the long-term, Westmead Catholic Community will also provide additional opportunities for sharing resources, collaboration between schools, pathways and partnerships.
 New facilities will support schools to offer a dynamic and contemporary learning environment.
-The project will result in increased subject choices for secondary students and may mean, for example, students share a class to support the provision of a specialist subject that they may otherwise not have had the chance to study.
-This may provide opportunities to teach students at both Catherine McAuley Westmead and Parramatta Marist High School.
+The project will result in increased subject choices for secondary students and may mean occasionally senior students from Catherine McAuley Westmead and Parramatta Marist High School share a class to make the provision of a specialist subject possible.
 Teachers will continue to be required to be appropriately qualified for the work they are engaged in.

 How will recreational facilities change for students?